jenkins101/gets4usub/CONTRIBUTING.md

 ## Questions about OpenELEC?

-To get your questions answered, please ask in the [Forum] or on IRC #openelec.
+To get your questions answered, please ask in the OpenELEC [Forum] or on
-Do not open an issue.
+IRC: #openelec on freenode.net (also avaible via our [webchat]) Do not open an issue.

 ## Issue Reports

-If you are at all unsure whether it's a bug in OpenELEC or a problem with something else, post in the Forum instead.
+If you are at all unsure whether it's a bug in OpenELEC or a problem with something else, post in the OpenELEC [Forum] instead.
 If it turns out that it is a bug, a issue can always bee open later.

 If you are sure that it's a bug in OpenELEC, open a new [issue] and try to